-V.A.
-Fairness Considerations, Self-interest, and Tiebout Sorting
+5.1 Fairness considerations, self-interest and Tiebout sorting

-The descriptive statistics in the previous section suggest that women are more positive towards redistribution than men, and that men who migrated to other Nordic countries are more positive towards redistribution than other men.
-This still leaves open to what extent the differences are driven by socio-economic differences between migrants to different destinations, or by migrants sorting themselves according to their view about fair levels of redistribution, after controlling for other characteristics.
+The descriptive statistics in the previous section suggest that women are more positive towards redistribution than men, and that those men who migrated to other Nordic countries are more positive towards redistribution than other men.
+This still leaves open to what extent the differences are driven by socio-economic differences between migrants to different destinations, and to what extent by migrants sorting themselves to different residence countries according to their redistributive preferences, after controlling for other characteristics.
 In this section, we make three main contributions to understanding migrants' redistributive preferences.

-First, we study whether Tiebout sorting in terms of redistributive preferences takes place, controlling for various socio-economic characteristics.
-Second, we examine the role of self-interest and fairness considerations in determining attitudes towards redistribution among emigrants.
-Third, we use preferences towards redistribution in the country of origin and in the country of residence to evaluate to what extent fairness preferences are in line with what would be beneficial for people like oneself, even in the country one no longer lives in.
+First, we shed light on Tiebout sorting in terms of redistributive preferences, by controlling for various socio-economic characteristics.
+Second, we explore what type of role self-interest and fairness considerations play in attitudes towards redistribution among emigrants.
+Third, we use preferences towards redistribution in the country or origin and in the country of residence to evaluate to what extent fairness preferences are in line with what would be good to people like oneself, even in the country one no longer lives in.